petyakostova/Site-Strong-Infinity-Drupal-8/README.md

 I have created a custom theme [**Strong Infinity**](custommagazinedrupal-8.5.5/themes/custom/stronginfinity "The source code of My custom theme") using: **Drupal 8, Acquia Dev Desktop 2, JavaScript, jQuery, CSS3**.

+The header includes: Logo, Name, Slogan, Home page, Events page and 3 pages for the categories (Sports, Health, Fashion).

 ## Description

 #### **Task Part I:** [Full description of part I of the task](/documents/site-building-task.pdf)